wusui/work/SampleCephmetrics.md

 - yum install cephmetrics-ansible
 ```

+Note: the cephmetrics.repo file needs to be installed on all the ceph cluster hosts as well.

 ### Edit the inventory file

 A file named ~/cephmetrics/inventory needs to be created.
 Ansible-playbook will use this inventory file when installing cephmetrics.
 Inventory is an INI-like format file with entries for ceph-grafana and all the parts of the ceph cluster.
 Its format looks like: